'American Idol' Alum Caleb Kennedy Denied Bond for a Fourth Time After Fatal DUI Crash

-After requesting bond for the fourth time, American Idol musician Caleb Kennedy remains behind bars pending the results of a psychiatric evaluation.
+After requesting bond for the fourth time, American Idol alumn Caleb Kennedy remains behind bars pending the results of a psychiatric evaluation.

 The 17-year-old was initially jailed at the Spartanburg County Detention Center on February 8th after he killed 54-year-old Larry Parris while driving under the influence.

-According to Fox News 7, Kennedy was driving a vehicle that collided with a workshop just south of Pacolet, South Carolina.
-Parris was inside the building at the time, and he died as a result of his injuries in a local hospital.
+According to Fox News 7, Kennedy was operating a vehicle that collided with a workshop just south of Pacolet, South Carolina.
+Parris was inside the building at the time and suffered fatal injuries.
+The victim died three hours later at a local hospital.

-Pacolet Fire District Chief Heath Brown told the outlet that the accident was unusual and immediately suspected foul play.
+Pacolet Fire District Chief Heath Brown told the outlet that the accident was unusual on all accounts.

 “We don’t have many responses in this area,” he said.
 “I’ve been in this business 20 years.
 And this is one of the most unique instances I’ve ever been on with a car versus a building.”